konstanzer/Ace_versus_Ace/README.md

 Lateral movement from catcher's perspective.
 Unit is inches moved in last 40 ft.
 Negative values move in on a right-handed hitter and vice versa.

+#### Key takeaways:
+* Both pitchers are right-handed.
+* Cole has a higher mean break on every pitch.
+* As deGrom uses his changeup more, less may be better.
+* Sliders and curveballs tail (move way from a right-handed batter.)
+* Fastballs and changeups fade (move in on a right-handed batter.)

 <img alt="" src="src/visuals/Gerrit Cole_pfx_x_density.png" width='1000'>
 <img alt="" src="src/visuals/Jacob deGrom_pfx_x_density.png" width='1000'>